How Do You Use Essential Oils?

 - If you have specific health concerns, talk to a healthcare professional before trying essential oils.

-*Hot oils or strong oils include Cassia oil, Cinnamon Bark oil, Clove oil, Geranium oil, Lemongrass oil, Oregano oil, and Thyme oil.
+*Hot oils or strong oils include Cassia oil, Cinnamon Bark oil, Clove oil, Oregano oil, Thyme oil, and others.

 Learn more about best practices for essential oils here: